dgleba/vamp203/README.md

       See instructions for unattended iso maker below...
       I used 03prep-iso.sh
 - create virtual box  ( I did this from windows) 09createvbox.bat
-- install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter when it starts.)
+- install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter to start installing after you see the startup screen.)
--   note: if black screen after it starts up...  have to press ctrl-alt-f1 to get login prompt
+-   note: if black screen after it boots up...  press ctrl-alt-f1 to get login prompt
-- after Starting vbox ubuntu server and loging in, run  sudo ./start.sh
+- after booting the vbox ubuntu server and logging in, run  sudo ./start.sh
-- sudo reboot to start up virtual box guest additions
+- sudo reboot  -  to start up virtual box guest additions
 - run  sudo ./bootstrap203.sh which runs import203.sh and django203.sh
 - visit in your browser: [ip-address]/menu